vdevos/C-LIFO/README.md

 ## Usage

-In main.c the FIFO is used for calculating (nested) process runtimes in microseconds.
+In main.c the LIFO is used for calculating (nested) process runtimes in microseconds.
 The main idea is that you keep track of your process' `start time` and `push` this onto the buffer when your function ends you can `pop` it off again and calculate the difference: `current-time` - `start-time`